joerggollnick/ovh-dns/README.md

   - [`ping`](http://man7.org/linux/man-pages/man8/ping.8.html)

-Initialize
+Install
 ----------

-### Install

 To install, run:

     make DESTDIR=/ PREFIX=/usr install

-### First initialization

-First in order to initialize the informations for OVH API requests, run:

-    ovh-api-client --initApp

-You will be prompted to configure the OVH API application and the consumer key to use (see [`ovh-api-client`'s repo](https://github.com/aureooms/ovh-api-client) for more informations).

 Configuration
 -------------

+Create a new user, for instance `ovh`

+    useradd -m -s /bin/bash ovh
+    passwd ovh
+    su ovh

+Generate a configuration for OVH API requests, run:

+    ovh-api-client --initApp

+Configure the OVH API application AND the consumer key to use (see [`ovh-api-client`'s repo](https://github.com/aureooms/ovh-api-client) for more informations).

-Just add a new crontab to run this script using the right subdomain and domain, for example (using [`myip`](https://github.com/aureooms/myip)):
+Add a new crontab to run this script using the right subdomain and domain, for example (using [`myip`](https://github.com/aureooms/myip)):

-    * * * * * ovh-dns --target EU --domain mydomain.com --subdomain home --ip "$(myip public)"
+    */5 * * * * bash -c 'ovh-dns --target EU --domain mydomain.com --subdomain home --ip "$(myip public)"'

-This crontab will check every minute that the following record targets the right IP address :
+This crontab will check every 5 minutes that the following record targets the right IP address :

     home.mydomain.com.
 60    IN A   1.2.3.4